Institutional Review Board (IRB)

 The goal of the Revised Common Rule is to better protect research subjects, reduce administrative burdens and streamline IRB processes.
 Many useful HHS OHRP educational resources and videos on the revised Common Rule can be found at https://www.hhs.gov/ohrp/education-and-outreach/revised-common-rule/index.html.
 Please note that significant changes have been made, especially regarding the definition of Research, the definition of Human Subject, the Exemption Categories, and the Informed Consent form.
 Only qualified CSULB IRB members/administrators are authorized to determine which project meets the definition of "Research with Human Subjects," and subsequently, whether an IRB protocol can be approved under a particular exemption category.
 Investigators are not allowed to make self-determination on such topics.

 The IRB reviews protocol submissions on an ongoing basis throughout the academic year.
+The IRB conducts rolling reviews, so submissions can be made year-round, including summer and winter breaks.
 Majority of protocols meet the criteria for Administrative/Limited/Expedited Review, and there is no submission deadline for these types of protocols.
 But you should consider submitting your protocol at least two months prior to your project initiation date.

 Only protocols with high risks need the IRB to conduct a Full-board Review at its meeting.
 In general, the IRB meeting date is the 2nd Thursday during the regular semesters.
 The IRB typically does not meet during the summer or winter break.
 In order for the IRB to have sufficient time to conduct full-board review at its meeting, please make sure that the entire protocol package including all relevant appendices with "reviewable" quality is submitted via IRBNet no later than the following deadline.